-All members of the Capex Committee must be Independent Directors in accordance with the Governance Principles.
+A majority of the members of the Capex Committee must be Independent Directors in accordance with the Governance Principles.

 A Chair shall be appointed by the Boards annually from among the members of the Capex Committee.

 The Capex Committee will meet as necessary.
 The Chair shall prepare and/ or approve an agenda in advance of each meeting.